 Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

-For someone in immediate danger or requiring immediate medical attention, contact Emergency Assistance:
+For someone in immediate danger or requiring immediate medical attention, contact Emergency Services.
+For non-emergencies, please contact the college.
+See below for contact numbers:

-For Support Services available to you, see ‘Appendix 1: Support Available’ and 1.7 of the Procedure.
+For Support Services available to you, see ‘Appendix 1: Support Available’.

 1. Purpose

-The purpose of this Policy is to provide protection against: discrimination; harassment (including sexual harassment) and bullying; vilification and victimisation; sexual misconduct (including sexual assault/violence and sexual exploitation); and other wrongful, unlawful or inappropriate conduct at Hillsong College.
+The purpose of this Policy is to provide protection against discrimination; harassment (including sexual harassment) and bullying; vilification and victimization; sexual misconduct (including sexual assault/violence and sexual exploitation); and other wrongful, unlawful, or inappropriate conduct at Hillsong College.

 2. Scope